All Episodes

 Let's hope so.

-So what is your company working on at the moment?
+What is your company working on at the moment?

-So we're mainly focused lately on simplifying basically businesses being able to connect into the Lightning Network.
+So we're mainly focused lately on simplifying basically businesses being able to connect into the Lightning network.

-And the type of businesses that we're focusing on are basically banking institutions around the world, especially like Neo-Bank institutions.
+And the type of businesses that we're focusing on are basically banking institutions around the world, especially like Neobank institutions.

-So if you have a bank somewhere and they integrate with us, suddenly all of their users now have access to the Lightning Network to make payments to bypass things like Western Union and ACH if they want to, which is a lot faster and cheaper.
+bank somewhere and they integrate with us, suddenly all of their users now have access to the Light Network to make payments to bypass things like Western Union and ACH if they want to, which is a lot faster and cheaper.

-Can you be debanked on the Bitcoin network?
+Quick question, can you be debanked on the Bitcoin network?

 That's an interesting question.